RiftValleySoftware/RVS_BlueThoth/Carthage/Checkouts/RVS_PersistentPrefs/README.md

 There is none.
 Deal with it and move on.

 Because of the nature of the utility (a "quick and dirty" persistent save for small amounts of -usually- user-interface-linked data), thread safety is not a critical need.
 I am making a point of mentioning it, though, so you don't spend too much time searching under the cushions, if you come across inconsistent dealloc crashes.
-There is a commented-out test in the [RVS_Persistent_Prefs_Thread_Tests.swift](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs_Tests/RVS_Persistent_Prefs_Thread_Tests.swift#L158) file.
+There is a commented-out test in the [RVS_Persistent_Prefs_Thread_Tests.swift](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/test/RVS_Persistent_Prefs_Tests/RVS_Persistent_Prefs_Thread_Tests.swift#L158) file.
 If you uncomment it, and run it repeatedly, you will eventually run into the issue.
 You can also jack up the number of tests to increase the likelihood of running into the issue.

 It doesn't need to be on the main thread, but it shouldn't be called from different threads.

 **Must Be Subclassed**

 The implementation needs to be a concrete subclass of `RVS_PersistentPrefs`.
-At bare minimum, you need to override the `keys: [String]` calculated property, to return an `Array` of `String`, containing the internal keys.
+At bare minimum, you need to override [the `keys: [String]` computed property](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/src/RVS_PersistentPrefs.swift#L152) with a computed property, to return an `Array` of `String`, containing the internal keys.
 You might also override the `key` stored property, but it's probably easier to just set the base class one in an `init`.

 **Data Stored Is Typeless**